To: mydataportal@abs.gov.au

 Your user ID is populated for you.
 Enter the characters in the picture, or words in the audio, then click 'Next'.

 The next screen takes you to Step One of verifying your account.
-Choose from the options in the left-hand column (options available depend on what you chose during your original account set up process).
+Choose from the options in the left-hand column.

-Verify your account information via email, text, or call (whichever you chose), and follow the prompts to reset your password.
-The screen below displays when your password has been reset.
-Click the link to sign in with your new password.
+The following screen is displayed once your password has been reset.
+Select the ‘click here’ link to sign in with your new password.

 Getting started, accessing your data files, available software, locking your workspace and signing out